xTrayambak/SyntaxDB/README.md

 GET: Get data from a structure.

-(Note: this is more of a hobby project and I'd rather quite fancy showing this to my teacher, to show that I'm not empty-headed!)
+(Note: this is more of a hobby project and we'd rather quite fancy showing this to our teacher, to show that we're not empty-headed!)
-(Oh, also, I'll use this for my commercial projects, you can too!)
+(Oh, also, we'll use this for my commercial projects, you can too!)
 (This'll stay open-source forever too, btw, so it'll be getting updates frequently.)
 (Please, if any of you security fellas are out there, please point out vulnerabilities.)

 Made by

-xTryambak
+xTryambak &
 Lalithendra